patbrennan/typescript/typescript_notes.md

 class OnlyOne {
   private static instance: OnlyOne; // returns self

-  private constructor(public name: string) {}   // forces use as singleton
+  private constructor(public name: string) {}   // forces use as singleton - MUST CONTAIN THIS TO BE SINGLETON

   // checks if it's already been instantiated. static getInstance() {